How to restore the classic blue PowerShell in Windows Terminal on Windows 11

 1. Open Windows Terminal.

-4. Click the Appearance tab.
+4. Click the Appearance settings on the right side.

-PowerShell blue background
+PowerShell restore blue background

 6. Click the Save button in the bottom-right corner.

-Once you complete the steps, open a new PowerShell session, and it should now appear with the traditional blue color background.
+Once you complete the steps, open a new PowerShell session, and it should now appear with the traditional blue background.

 To change the color scheme for PowerShell to bring back the legacy colors with the settings.json file, use these steps: